Lowellowuor/ai-development-work-flow/Readme.md

 ## 🚀 How to Run

 1. Open the notebook in Jupyter or Google Colab.
-2. Run each cell in order.
+2. Run each cell in the order.
 3. Review the outputs and confusion matrix plot.

 ---